 7.109 To demonstrate that the proposed development will not adversely impact upon the character of the landscape or the ecological value of the land, by reason of overgrazing or otherwise, applicants will be expected to submit a pasture management plan.
 The plan should include an assessment of possible erosion on the land; on-site storage of manure, feed and machinery; damage to trees and hedgerows; and any measures that will be taken to reduce these impacts.
 The Council's Environmental Health team and the Environment Agency can provide further advice if concerns about runoff are a potential issue.

-247 Pendle Local Plan 4th Edition 2021-2040
+247Pendle Local Plan 4th Edition 2021-2040Creating a dynamic and competitive economy

 Part Four: Site Allocations